 - The Schomburg Center for Research in Black Culture: https://secure.nypl.org/site/Donation2?7828.donation=form1&df_id=7828&mfc_pref=T&s_src=SCQXXZZ_QWLRB

 Read Generously for Racial Equity

-After we reach our $5,000 goal for Black Lives Matter, contributions to the Read Generously program will help sustain concrete efforts toward equity and inclusion at Copper Canyon Press and in the field of publishing.
-We are developing a program that directly addresses racial inequities in publishing, specifically as it manifests at Copper Canyon, and we seek to build a foundation from which we can model the proactive, intentional, and long-overdue work of dismantling white supremacy in our field and within our own house.
-We will share more about this process, and our resulting commitments, in the coming months.
+This fall, we are shifting the focus of our Read Generously program to support racial justice initiatives at Copper Canyon Press and in the field of publishing.
+The staff and board at Copper Canyon Press developed and are implementing our Racial Equity Work Plan that directly addresses racial inequities in publishing, specifically as they manifest at Copper Canyon.
+We seek to build a foundation from which we can model the proactive, intentional, and long-overdue work of dismantling white supremacy in our field and within our own house.

 Comments or Questions?
 Please send your message to email@example.com.